JordanViknar/Noiseclapper-GNOME/README.md

 Well, officially, you're supposed to use the NC button or "pet" the right side of the headphones to change those settings.
 Again, there is a problem : you cannot choose the Active Noise Cancellation mode you want to use, and the Equalizer settings are nowhere to be seen.

-Alternatively, you could use the [SoundcoreDesktop application](https://github.com/KillerBOSS2019/SoundcoreLifeAPI) to modify those settings.
-There's still flaws : for example, every version of the SoundcoreDesktop application is incompatible with Wayland because of Tkinter, and it's not so practical to use in a desktop setting.
+Alternatively, you could use the [SoundcoreDesktop application](https://github.com/KillerBOSS2019/SoundcoreLifeAPI) to modify those settings, but I find it unpractical to use.

 This extension is meant to be a solution to all these issues.
 On top of having all the pros of being a GNOME Shell extension (no interface to clutter your active windows, easy to access), it also provides Linux support for the control of Soundcore Life headphones, on both Wayland and X11, including the current Active Noise Cancellation mode and the current Equalizer preset used.